David Eisinger

 We also override the transformation_command method, prepending our manual crop to the instructions provided by @current_geometry.
 The end result is a geometry string which crops the image, repages it, then scales the image and crops it a second time.
 Simple, but not certainly not intuitive, at least not to me.

-From here, you can include this cropper using the :processers directive in your has_attached_file declaration, and you should be good to go.
+From here, you can include this cropper using the :processors directive in your has_attached_file declaration, and you should be good to go.
 This simple approach assumes that the crop dimensions will always be set, so tweak accordingly if that’s not the case.